 7. IF YOU HAVE A COMPLAINT

-Should the client have a complaint about any of their holiday arrangements, the client must tell both the relevant supplier and the Company’s local representative or guide at the time.
-It is only if the Company and the relevant supplier know about problems that there will be the opportunity to put things right.
-Failure to complain on the spot may result in the client’s ability to claim compensation, if applicable, from the Company being extinguished or at least reduced.
-If the client’s complaint cannot be resolved on holiday they should notify the Company in writing within 28 days of their return from holiday.
-If the client has a dispute with the Company which we are unable to resolve, the client may call upon the low cost AITO Independent Dispute Settlement Service (details on request).
-Claims which exceed £2,500 per person or £10,000 per booking or claims which apply principally or exclusively in respect of (or as a consequence of) illness or physical injury are not admissible for settlement under the service.
+If you have a complaint about any of your tour arrangements, you must tell both the relevant supplier and our representative at the time.
+We will provide you with a 24 hour emergency duty telephone number to enable you to contact us directly if your complaint cannot be resolved in country by our representative.
+It is only if we and the supplier know about problems that there will be the opportunity to put things right.
+If you don’t complain on the spot this may affect your ability to claim compensation.
+If your complaint cannot be resolved on the spot you should notify us in writing within 28 days of the end of your tour.
+If we are unable to mutually resolve your complaint you may call upon the low cost AITO Independent Dispute Settlement Service (details on request).
+Claims which exceed £2,500 per person or £10,000 per booking, or claims which apply principally or exclusively in respect of (or as a consequence of) illness or physical injury, are not admissible for settlement under the service.
 Alternatively you can refer your complaint for arbitration under the ABTOT Travel Industry Arbitration Service.
 An Independent Arbitrator will review the documents relating to any complaint and deliver a binding decision to bring the matter to a close.
-Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd at 9 Savill Road, Lindfield, Haywards Heath, West Sussex, RH16 2NY or from ABTOT, Tower 42, Old Broad Street, London EC2N 1 HG.
-This scheme cannot however decide in cases where the sums claimed exceed £1,500 per person or £7,500 per booking form, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.
-Please also see clause 1 Your Holiday Contract.
+Details of this scheme are available from The Travel Industry Arbitration Service, administered by Dispute Settlement Services Ltd at 9 Savill Road, Lindfield, Haywards Heath, West Sussex, RH16 2NY or from ABTOT, Tower 42, Old Broad Street, London EC2N 1HG.
+This scheme cannot however decide in cases where the sums claimed exceed £1,500 per person or £7,500 per booking, or for claims which are solely or mainly in respect of physical injury or illness or the consequence thereof.
+Please also see clause 1.

 8. PASSPORTS, VISAS AND VACCINATIONS

-Please see general information pages contained in our client itineraries and /or brochure and / or on our website.
+Please see information pages contained in our client itineraries and /or brochure and / or on our website.
 Clients are responsible for arranging, and must be in possession of, a valid, acceptable passport and any visas and vaccination certificates required for the whole of their journey and holiday.
-Information about these matters or related items (climate, clothing, baggage, personal gear etc) is given in good faith but without responsibility on the part of the Company.
+Information about these matters or related items (climate, clothing, baggage, personal gear etc.) is given in good faith but without responsibility on the part of the Company.
 We regret we cannot accept any liability if you are refused entry onto any transport or into any country due to failure on your part to carry all required documentation.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.

 9. TRAVEL AND CANCELLATION INSURANCE